Spam Detection and Protection

 Submit Button Conditional Logic

-Add a single-line text or multiple choice field to your form which asks a simple question.
+Add a single-line text, number, or multiple choice field to your form which asks a simple question.
 A real person should be able to answer the question correctly, whereas most bots won’t.

 Here are some examples: